 - To determine whether or not the group means are significantly different, the variability between groups and the variability within groups are compared

-Suppose there are k populations which are from a normal distribution with unknown parameters.
+Suppose there are k populations that are from a normal distribution with unknown parameters.
 A random sample X1, X2, X3……………… Xk is taken from these populations

 which hold the assumptions.
 If μ1, μ2, μ3………… μk are k population means, the null hypothesis is: